The groups I've performed in over the years.

 2009 Country Club

-The Country Club has proven to be quite a resiliant organisation and am still enjoying my involvement with them.
+The Country Club has proven to be quite a resilient organisation and am still enjoying my involvement with them.

 We get to travel a bit and that's good.